 Starting in 2016, hikers require advance reservations to backcountry camp in Garibaldi Provincial Park.
 The campgrounds in Garibaldi are probably the most popular place to backcountry camp in BC since they have gorgeous alpine and subalpine scenery.
 They also have designated campsites with outhouses and secure storage.
 And getting there is easy too: the trails are marked and maintained and the access roads are paved or easy gravel driving – no 4×4 required.
 So getting reservations for summer weekends will be very difficult.
 But don’t despair if you didn’t get the Garibaldi reservation you wanted this year – there are tons of other beautiful places in BC to go backpacking.
 Here are three awesome Garibaldi alternatives that serve up the same easy-access scenery but with no reservations required.

-[Note: An earlier version of this post also included Helm Creek and Wedgemount Lake.
-However, those two campgrounds now require reservations so the list is down to 3.]
+[Note: An earlier version of this post also included Helm Creek, Wedgemount Lake and Joffre Lakes.
+However, those three campgrounds now require reservations so the list is down to 2.]

 Heather Trail, Manning Provincial Park